ThomasDeStrooper/SEUS_PTGI_HRR_2.2/CREDIT.md

 ## Non-Commercial Use

 The Snowcraft Resource Pack is a non-commercial project.
 I, Thomas De Strooper, do not make any money from this resource pack and will never do so.
-This project exists solely for enhancing the experience on the Snowcraft server and will not be distributed, sold, or otherwise monetized.
+This Resource Pack exists solely for enhancing the experience on the Snowcraft server and will not be distributed, sold, or otherwise monetized.